rhdunn/xquery-intellij-plugin/docs/XQuery IntelliJ Plugin.md

 | \[60\]  | `AnyArrayNodeTest`      | ::= | `"array-node" "(" ")"`              |         |
 | \[61\]  | `NamedArrayNodeTest`    | ::= | `"array-node" "(" StringLiteral ")"` |        |

 MarkLogic 8.0 provides `ArrayNodeTest` types for working with JSON arrays.
+The `NamedArrayNodeTest` variant selects JSON array nodes in objects by the key name.

 ##### 2.1.2.9 Map Node Test